 - Pick up anomalies: leveraging AI to identify blips and unusual events in data, and step in with real time responses to avoid problems and implement solutions

 - Deploy chatbots: through the magic of natural language processing (NLP), chatbots can help automate HR service delivery

-- Increase communication efficiency and time: AI is great at helping formulate communications and articulate messages, which can help save HR quite a bit of copywriting time.
+- Increase communication efficiency and time: AI is great at helping formulate communications and articulate messages, which can help save HR quite a bit of time from not having to wordsmith.

-- Resolve issues with conversational analytics: machine learning has become so sophisticated that AI can recognize and respond to the human voice, enabling problem resolution in real time
+- Resolve issues with conversational analytics: deep learning has become so sophisticated that AI can recognise and respond to the human voice, enabling problem resolution in real time